Table of Contents

 Do you need to create multiple language versions of your property rental WordPress website built with the MotoPress Hotel Booking plugin?
 Since our booking plugin is officially compatible with WPML Plugin, one of the most popular WordPress multilngual tools, in this post we’ll show that it’s really easy to translate your website!

 First up, why WPML?
 This is one of the widely recognized choices on the market, a regularly being improved WordPress translation plugin with a highly intuitive interface.
-Moreover, Hotel Booking compatibility was carefully checked by WPML guys, so you may safely use it on your site.
+Moreover, the plugin’s developers approved the Hotel Booking + WPML plugin compatibility, so you may safely use it on your site.

-The most pleasant thing, the future updates of the WPML plugin will be focused on making the editor more advanced – with your own translation glossary and memory, spell checker, real-time editor, taxonomy slug translation and even Gutenberg integration (for those unfamiliar, the future block-based WordPress core editor).
+The most pleasant thing, the future updates of the WPML plugin for WordPress will be focused on making the editor more advanced – with your own translation glossary and memory, spell checker, real-time editor, taxonomy slug translation and even Gutenberg integration (for those unfamiliar, the future block-based WordPress core editor).

 To show you how the integration works in action, we’ve created a test German version for the Villagio property rental WordPress theme – you may check out the language switcher in the theme header.

 So, how do you use WPML with the Hotel Booking plugin?
 To build a multilingual WordPress website, you’ll need:

-To get started, install and activate the WPML plugin.
+To get started, install and activate the WPML WordPress plugin.
 If you haven’t installed MotoPress Hotel Booking yet, don’t forget to do that as well.
 Also, make sure to add all content via the Hotel Booking plugin before translating it into any language.
 This way, you’ll simplify your work with translations and won’t need to go back and forth all the time.

 Firstly, add the languages you are going to translate the plugin to: go to WPML > Languages > Add Language.
 We’ve chosen German to replicate a demo of Villagio theme mentioned a while back (please bear with the Google Translate version!).
 This is your accommodation google translate version: